delphix/dcs-for-azure-templates/README.md

 ### To Import Latest Version Templates

-Run `docker-compose -f docker-compose.yaml up`, this will create the latest version of all templates and put them in the `releases` directory.
-From there, you can import the template into your data factory using the Data Factory
+Run `docker-compose -f docker-compose.yaml up && stty sane`, this will create the latest version of all templates and put them in the `releases` directory.
+The `stty sane` is to fix the terminal as docker-compose doesn't always clean up after itself correctly.
+From there, you can import the template into your data factory using the Data Factory Studio:
-Studio:
 * From the `Author` tab, click the `+` next to the search bar for the Factory Resources
 * Select `Pipeline`, then `Import from pipeline template`
   * This will open a file explorer window, you can select the recently built template